Royal Botanic Gardens, Kew: Neotropikey

-Information and key to flowering plants of the Neotropics (tropical South and Central America).
+Neotropikey is an international project, based at Kew Gardens, on the flowering plants of the Neotropics (tropical South and Central America).

 World Checklist of Selected Plant Families

 The World Checklist of Selected Plant Families (WCSP) is a register of accepted scientific names and synonyms of 200 selected seed plant families.
 WCSP is widely used, and most authoritative web resources on plants use it as their basis.

 World Checklist of Vascular Plants

 The World Checklist of Vascular Plants (WCVP) includes all known vascular plant species (flowering plants, conifers, ferns, clubmosses, and firmosses).
 It is derived from the WCSP and the IPNI and therefore only includes names found in those databases.
 It is the taxonomic database for Plants of the World Online.
 Since WCSP includes only selected families, WCVP will seek to complete the process.

 World Checklist of Useful Plant Species

-A checklist of 40,292 species, including nine non-plant taxa (e.g. nostoc, forkweed, brown algae), compiled from multiple pre-existing datasets.
+The World Checklist of Useful Plant Species lists 40,292 species, including nine non-plant taxa (e.g. nostoc, forkweed, brown algae), compiled from multiple pre-existing datasets.